sowmya1283/handmadehobbies/README.md

 Code institute tutor support for fixing any workspace issues or launching website issues has been very helpful.
 General reference:

-The project was influenced by the Code Institutes code along project called Love running.
-Whilst I have tried to deviate as much as possible there may be some similarities in the code.
+The Code Institute’s “Love Running” code-along initiative had an impact on the project.
+Even though I made every effort to diverge, there might still be some code similarities.
-I relied upon W3schools, google and stack overflow for general references throughout the project.
+Throughout the project, I used stack overflow, google, and W3schools as general references.
 Content:

-All content was written by myself except for the below except some used from chatGPT.
+All content was written by myself except some used from chatGPT.
-The excerpt from Transform your life on teachings.html – wikipedia.org Icons in the footer were taken from Font Awesome Header, text content fonts imported from - Google Fonts
+Some of the handcraft text contents were inspired by – wikipedia.org Icons in the footer were taken from Font Awesome Header, text content fonts imported from - Google Fonts
 Media: